jennifer0101/unit-4-game/README.md

 # Crystal Collector Game

-A number matching game where you attempt to match your score to the randomly generated number.
+[Crystal Collector Game](https://jennifer0101.github.io/unit-4-game/) is a number matching game where you attempt to match your score to the randomly generated number.

 ## Description